HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/kubernetes/performance_tuning_kubernetes/hcl_dx_light/real_world_network.md

 ## Social Rendering

-ocial rendering enables Portal page editors to feature social data hosted on a remote IBM Connections server in the context of Portal pages.
+Social rendering enables Portal page editors to feature social data hosted on a remote IBM Connections server in the context of Portal pages.

 As social rendering is based on the WCM Rendering Portlet, the same performance tunings for WCM rendering should be applied.